Secrets of success – the building blocks for effective teams

 More recently myHRdept were called in to support an IT business with a niche platform.
 The MD was the clearest example of a Shaper you could ever imagine.
 He was given carte blanche to recruit his senior team and so off he went, recruiting perfect clones of himself.
 To the sometimes amusement of the overall team the Shapers group would charge as one from one priority to the next, everyday was like an episode of the Keystone Cops.
 Because of the lack of other team types very little of substance got done and the environment became utterly chaotic.
 The frenetic activity didn’t yield results and some months later (as I had rather smugly predicted) the MD was fired.

 It would be fanciful to suggest that in practice we all build teams based on measured personality types,whether Belbin’s model or anyone else’s.
-But building an understanding of team types by individual can still be useful to help team members understand themselves and each other better, and particularly in situations where team members clash – sometimes by educating people on their own team type they will understand why they experience difficulty with a colleague or why someone seems to always rub them up the wrong way.
-Each team type has positive indicators and possible weaknesses and by increasing the team’s and individual’s understanding of these it is possible to identify and iron out problems.
+But building an understanding of team types by individual can still be useful to help team members understand themselves and each other better, and particularly in situations where team members clash – sometimes by educating people on their own team type they will understand why they experience difficulty with a colleague or why someone always seems to rub them up the wrong way.
+Each team type has positive indicators and possible weaknesses and by increasing the team’s and individual’s understanding of these, it is possible to identify and iron out problems.

 Former Coca-Cola HRD Bill Larke now leads specialist HR outsource provider myHRdept.
 The Company was established in 2002 and also provides ER guidance and support to the HR teams of larger employers.